 Unfortunately, the majority of free VPNs have significant downsides.
 They often limit your data usage, can’t unblock streaming services, or have very slow connection speeds.
 Many free VPN services use annoying ads, and some can even be harmful to your devices.

-To be honest, even the best free VPN can’t compete with a service Paid VPN good.
-However, after rigorous testing of more than 80 VPN services, the experts of VPNchecked found 5 Free VPN is fast , effective and most importantly safe while browsing.
+To be honest, even the best free VPN can’t compete with a Paid VPN service well.
+However, after rigorous testing of more than 80 VPN services, the experts of VPNchecked found 5 Free VPNs are fast, effective, and most importantly safe while browsing.

 |No.||SERVICE PROVIDERS||TOP VPNCHECKED|

 The best free VPN for secure streaming and torrenting

 Highly secure free VPN with unlimited data

 Fully functional free service with a 500MB data limit

 Free server network has a limit and 10GB data limit

 Basic free VPN with 1GB monthly data limit

 We test the free VPNs like the paid VPNs and keep them at the same high standard.
 We never recommend a free VPN that records user activity, leaks your IP address, or drastically limits your speed.
 You can read our full method of free VPN testing later in this article.